 Saint Leo University participates in the Direct Loan Program.
-To receive a Stafford Loan, you must complete a master promissory note (MPN) through Direct Loans, and entrance counseling.
-The MPN and entrance counseling are available at www.studentaid.gov.
+To receive a Stafford Loan, you must complete a master promissory note (MPN) and Entrance Counseling.
+The MPN and Entrance Counseling are available at www.studentaid.ed.gov.

 Students who have already received a loan at Saint Leo: